 The Patent Cooperation Treaty (PCT) is a multinational patent law treaty that provides a unified process for filing patent applications in multiple countries simultaneously.
 The PCT is a filing system, meaning that each country that accepts a PCT application grants its own patent.
 Inventors can seek country-specific patent protection using a single, consolidated process.
 PCT applications can be advantageous to applicants, often reducing cost and extending the deadline for filing compared to filing in each country separately.

-Our attorneys are intimately familiar with the PCT filing process.
+Our attorneys are well-versed in international patent law and are intimately familiar with the PCT filing process.
 We help clients strategize where and whether to file as well as prosecute PCT applications.
-We also work with foreign counsel to ensure clients’ patents are protected as broadly as possible, including through direct filing of patent applications in foreign patent offices.
+We also work on international intellectual property law with foreign counsel to ensure clients’ patents are protected as broadly as possible, including through direct filing of patent applications in foreign patent offices.

 Global Trademark Protection